 If you’re looking for information about how much a chiropractor costs, this page is for you.
-Here we’ve published updated prices, details about treatment processes, how long it takes to see results and what you can expect.
+Here we’ve published updated prices for 2022, details about treatment processes, how long it takes to see results and what you can expect.

 - Who uses the services of a chiropractor?

 - Does the NHS cover the chiropractor’s cost?

 - How to find a registered chiropractor (handy tool)

 - What to expect during your first consultation visit.

 - What happens during the first treatment session?

 - How long does a chiropractor session last?